circleci/circleci-docs/README.md

 spec](https://github.com/OAI/OpenAPI-Specification).
 We use
 [Redoc](https://github.com/Redocly/redoc) to compile our spec into a webpage.
 To see the compilation process, refer to `build_api_docs.sh` and our `.circleci/config.yml`.
-If you need to make changes to the output site, it is likely you will need to make source code changes to the API, where the docs are generated from.
+If you need to make changes to the output site, you will likely need to make source code changes to the API, where the docs are generated from.

 This is the build folder we use for automatically generating documentation for the CircleCI API v2.
 This uses [Slate](https://github.com/slatedocs/slate) and